Conditionally Elicitable Dynamic Risk Measures for Deep Reinforcement Learning: Parameter Estimates of the VECM

 In our case, the VECM has the form

-where $Y_{\tau}$ is the $d$-dimensional process of interest, $\Pi$ a $(d \times d)$ matrix of rank $r$, $k_{ar}$ the number of lagged differences, $C$ the parameter estimates of the deterministic terms outside the co-integration relation $D_\tau$, and $u_\tau$ a $d$-dimensional white noise with covariance matrix $\Sigma_{u}$.
+where $Y_{\tau}$ is the $d$-dimensional process of interest, $\alpha,\beta$ are $(d \times r)$ matrices of rank $r$, $k_{ar}$ the number of lagged differences, $C$ the parameter estimates of the deterministic terms outside the co-integration relation $D_\tau$, and $u_\tau$ a $d$-dimensional white noise with covariance matrix $\Sigma_{u}$.
 Without loss of generality, we order alphabetically the asset prices in the random vector $Y_{\tau}$, i.e. the $d=8$ dimensions correspond respectively to assets AAL, AMZN, CCL, FB, IBM, INTC, LYFT and OXY.

 When fitting this model on a normalised version of the stock tickers with the transformation $Y_{\tau}^{(i)} = \log(\price_{\tau}^{(i)} / \price_{0}^{(i)})$, we estimate $\hat{k}_{ar} = 0$ (which implies $\hat{\Gamma} = \mathbf{0}$) and $\hat{r}=2$ using the Bayesian information criterion (BIC).
 We also have the following parameter estimates: